 In today’s article, I list the top best search engines that are perfect Google alternatives which can make up for Google.

-This list of best search engines 2018 would be incomplete without the definition of search engines.
+This list of best search engines for 2019 would be incomplete without the definition of search engines.
 Here is what a search engine is:

 For example, image search engines display image results on the SERPs while video search engines display video results.